Palakd31112/PRODIGY_WD_02/README.md

-Creating a compelling landing page using HTML, CSS, and JavaScript involves several key features to capture attention, convey a clear message, and drive user actions.
-Here’s a breakdown of the essential features and elements you might consider including:
+Creating a basic stopwatch using HTML, CSS, and JavaScript involves a few key features.
+Here’s a step-by-step overview of how you can implement it:

-1. Hero Section
+1. HTML Structure
-Headline: A prominent, engaging headline that clearly communicates the main message or value proposition.
-Subheadline: A brief, supportive statement that elaborates on the headline.
-Call-to-Action (CTA): A prominent button or link encouraging users to take action (e.g., "Sign Up", "Learn More", "Get Started").
-Background Image/Video: An eye-catching background image or video that complements the message.
+ simple structure to display the stopwatch and buttons to control it.
-2. Navigation Bar
+2. CSS Styling
-Logo: Positioned prominently, typically in the top-left corner.
-Menu Items: Links to key sections of the page (e.g., About, Features, Pricing, Contact).
-Sticky Navigation: Optionally, make the navigation bar sticky so it stays visible as users scroll.
+Basic styling to make the stopwatch look good.
+3. JavaScript Functionality
+The JavaScript code will handle the timing logic and control the stopwatch.
+Key Features
+Start, Stop, and Reset: Buttons to control the stopwatch.
+Display: Shows minutes, seconds, and milliseconds.
+Timing Logic: Uses setInterval to update the stopwatch every millisecond.
+This implementation provides a basic stopwatch with essential controls and displays.
+You can enhance it further with features like lap times, better styling, or additional functionality based on your requirements.